NileSyndicate/Polkadot_deployment_with_terraform_ansible/README.md

 ## Using Ansible to automate the installation of the Polkadot binaries:
 1. Navigate to /Ansible
-2. Using an editor, comment out ONLY ONE of the sections either starting with "1st installation method:" OR "2nd installation method:".
+2. Using an editor, open "deploy_polkadot.yml".
+Comment out ONLY ONE of the sections either starting with "1st installation method:" OR "2nd installation method:".
 Save and exit.
 3. Run "ansible-playbook -i inventory.ini deploy_polkadot.yml"

 ## Using Ansible to create a systemd process: